mahimagoyalx/conversational-data-analyst/README.md

 # Conversational Data Analyst

-Technical screening submission: a small full-stack app that answers natural-language questions about synthetic banking data using a constrained analytics pipeline.
+A full-stack app that answers natural-language questions about synthetic banking data using a constrained analytics pipeline.

 ## 1. Project overview